ahmfarhad/ahmfarhad.github.io/_posts/2020-01-13-replace-temp-with-query.md

 comments: true
 ---

-An easy way to reduce functions/methods length and stick to single responsibility is to extract a portion of the function body as a separate function/method.
+An easy way to reduce functions/methods length and stick to single responsibility principle is to extract a portion of the function body as a separate function/method.

 Use caching to serve faster, time-consuming expressions.